madnemesio/profile/README.md

 - Server administration of different OS like Windows, Linux, CentOS, SQL server and monitoring using different tools like prometheus and cloud logging.
 - Hands-on experience with UNIX scripting and optimizing performance, extracting and analyzing logs

+### CONOCER auditor consultant

+- Instructor for the EC-1120 certification based on information security, Local Area Networks designs and computer repairments.
+I was responsible for the certification process of the candidate and performing the evaluation to determine the results.
+Also I was responsible for the training sessions to cover the topics related to the certification.

+- Experience as a consultant in the implementation of NOM-035 and internal documentation that covers the fulfillment for all the requirements that it has.
+Experience with handling the data generated through the process.
+Modelated the resulting data in Looker and Power BI to present the results once the NOM has been adopted.

+- Supported the operation for wireless internet service provider and Load Balancing using Mikrotik for VPNs and remote management with PRTG monitoring.
+Implemented communication protocols and network infrastructure for securing data transmission using Ubiquiti airMAX wireless network solution, point to point and multipoint configuration.

+- Developed in Google solutions like Firebase, Flutter and Appsheet using GIT and Scrum methodology, to deliver high availability applications.
+During my time I collaborated on different projects like the implementation of AI using DialogFlow to automate the sales pipelines and the creation of dashboards to present the Data.